madeleinevarda/RowHealth_analysis/README.md

 ## Claims Rate

+* Compare Health Coverage's campaign's exceptionally high average claim amount of $410 is primarily driven by the Customer Testimonial initiative, which has an astronomical average claim of $499.
+With total claims reaching $3,902,045, this raises serious questions about the campaign's cost-effectiveness and sustainability.
+The second-highest average claim amount comes from Preventitive Care News at $271, further highlighting the financial burden of this campaign.
+* The Compare Health Coverage campaign experienced dramatic claim amount fluctuations during the pandemic, with significant spikes in August-September 2019 (74% increase) and a peak between April-May 2020 (94.1% claim amount increase).
+* Notably, glucose monitoring claims dominated pre-pandemic but have since reduced in proportion, while entirely new claim categories like wound care, chemotherapy, CPAP/BiPAP supplies, and hospice care supplies only emerged in 2023, suggesting potential shifts in healthcare coverage or data collection methodologies.

 # Reccomendations

-* Reallocate marketing resources from Golden Years Security to more effective campaigns like Health for All
-* Golden Years Security needs immediate radical restructuring or should be completely eliminated due to its ineffectiveness.
+* **Overhaul/Discontinue:** Completely overhaul or discontinue the Golden Years Security campaign due to its extremely poor performance, as this campaign is consuming resources without delivering meaningful results.
+Reallocate its budget to more successful initiatives like the Health Awareness or Summer Wellness Tip campaigns, which demonstrate significantly better engagement and cost-effectiveness.
+* **Investigate:** The Customer Testimonial initiative, part of the Compare Health Coverage campaign, is driving extraordinarily high claim amounts.
+Conduct a thorough review to understand why these claims are so high.
-* The Healthy Living campaign needs a deep-dive analysis into why some inititatives, most notably Offer Announement, are drastically underperforming and potentially require complete redesign or discontinuation.
+* **Expand/Invest More Resouces:**  The Healthy Living campaign needs a deep-dive analysis into why some inititatives, most notably Offer Announement, are drastically underperforming and potentially require complete redesign or discontinuation.

+Optimize Healthy Living Campaign's Sub-Initiatives While the overall Healthy Living campaign shows promise, its sub-initiatives have widely varying performance.
+Conduct a deep-dive analysis to understand why the Offer Announcement sub-campaign has zero signups despite 281,960 impressions.
+Consider completely redesigning or eliminating underperforming sub-initiatives (like Offer Announcement with 0% signup) and double down on successful approaches like the Health Awareness campaign, which achieved a 3.72% signup rate.

 # Dashboard